BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

     image: redis:alpine
     container_name: redis
   ```
 * nextcloud: the docker image used is the latest version of Nextcloud and it depends on the `db` service.
 The volume is mounted to the container's `/var/www/html/` directory.
 Reguarding the environment, its variables are set, including the database host, the admin username, the password and obviously the database name.
-The Nextcloud container depends ont the db one
+The Nextcloud container depends on the db one
 ```yaml
  nextcloud:
     image: nextcloud:latest